 Tracey publishes non fiction books under the name Tracey Hill.
-Coming soon (November 2022) is the first of these: We’re Not All the Same, in which she challenges many of the common tropes applied to politicians and argues that seeing all politicians in a negative light is inaccurate and damaging to democracy.
+In the first of these, We’re Not All the Same, she challenges many of the common tropes applied to politicians and argues that seeing all politicians in a negative light is inaccurate and damaging to democracy.
 It’s a short, entertaining book based on her six years serving as a local councillor as well as her time campaigning for the Labour Party in the UK.

 “They all promise you everything, then turn up with a barrel full of mud.”
 Politicians don’t exactly enjoy a positive image.
 Anger about the people in power is often understandable, but many of these low opinions seem all-inclusive.
 Can it really be true that all politicians everywhere are lying, corrupt, inept and cowardly?